master-senses/perplexity-take_home/README.md

 python process_json.py
 ```

-This creates `data.json` with cleaned format:
+This creates `data.json` with cleaned format (data in the file will look like this):
 ```json
 {
   "id": "1802376838427394060",